BenSimonds/Randomiser/README.md

 Usage:
 ----------

-Visit the following link for a video about how to use the script: https://www.youtube.com/watch?v=ys7Rh76jUN8
+Visit the following link for a video about how to use the script (slightly out of date now but basically correct: https://www.youtube.com/watch?v=ys7Rh76jUN8

 Mesh Objects: